fredvlad/tutorialrepo/README.md

 # tutorialrepo
-experimental repository for learning and finessing github
+experimental repository for learning and finessing github, with a soupcon of oyster sauce. added some text here.